 Clara is the Program Manager for CUP’s Public Access Design program.
-Before coming to CUP, she was an Analyst with Barclays Capital.
+Before coming to CUP, she was worked in Structured Credit for Barclays Capital.
 Clara has a Bachelor of the Arts from the University of Pennsylvania.close

 Jason Anderson, one of CUP’s co-founders, is an architectural designer in New York City.
 Originally from Seattle, Jason has worked and taught in New York and Beijing, where he lived for four years after being awarded the Henry Luce Scholarship in 2005.
 Jason holds a Master of Architecture from Princeton University and a Bachelor of Arts from Columbia University.
 Jason served on CUP’s board and as Treasurer from 1997-2006.
 He continues to be a supporter and a huge fan.close